singh-man/books/crackingTheCoding/17_hard.md

 This would take O(A   +   B) time.
 This is the  same time  as our current algorithm, but less space.
 Doing this on D documents with W words each would take O(D²  W) time.

-Since we don't know that the arrays are sorted, we could first sort them.This would takeO(D  *  W   log W) time.Thefullruntimethen is O(D   * W   log W   +  D² W).
+Since we don't know that the arrays are sorted, we could first sort them.
+This would take O(D * W log W) time.The full runtime then is O(D   * W   log W   +  D² W).

 We cannot necessarily assume that the second part "dominates" the first one, because it doesn't neces­ sarily.
 It depends on the relative size of D and log W. Therefore, we need to keep both terms in our runtime expression.

 **Optimized (Somewhat)**